-Applicants for the Five-Year M.Div. must have a high school GPA of 3.3 or higher (B+ average) and score 24 or higher on the ACT or 1090 or higher on the SAT.
+Applicants for a college-seminary hybrid degree must have a high school GPA of 3.3 or higher (B+ average) and score 24 or higher on the ACT or 1090 or higher on the SAT.

 2. Completion of First Academic Year